Mike Holmes: Sizing Up Siding Options

 If you have two homes six feet away from each other and both have vinyl siding, if a fire broke out, all it would take is five minutes for the flames to spread from one house to the other.
 And once vinyl starts to burn it is very toxic.

-Then there’s fibre cement board.
-It’s made to look like wood and it’s just as expensive, sometimes more, but it’s made from a mixture of cement, sand and cellulose fibres.
+Then there’s fiber cement board.
+It’s made to look like wood and it’s just as expensive, sometimes more, but it’s made from a mixture of cement, sand, and cellulose fibers.

-It’s expensive, and difficult to work with, cut and install — you must hire a pro with plenty of experience working with and installing it, which could cost you more in labour.
+It’s expensive, and difficult to work with, cut, and install — you must hire a pro with plenty of experience working with and installing it, which could cost you more in labor.

-Plus, when cutting fibre cement board the area needs to be well-ventilated and you must wear a respirator.
+Plus, when cutting fiber cement board the area needs to be well-ventilated and you must wear a respirator.

-The right installation usually means installing weather-resistant house or building wrap over the sheathing, below your exterior cladding — vapour permeable on the exterior walls, so moisture can escape, and impermeable around windows and door jams so moisture can’t reach the structure below.
+The right installation usually means installing weather-resistant house or building wrap over the sheathing, below your exterior cladding — vapor-permeable on the exterior walls, so moisture can escape, and impermeable around windows and door jams so moisture can’t reach the structure below.

 Vertical strapping is added on top of the sheathing.
 This allows for air movement, so any water that gets in behind the cladding can evaporate.
 The last step is the exterior siding.